-The CPC7592 uses smart logic to monitor the V{DD} supply.
-Any time the V{DD} is below an internally set threshold, the smart logic places the control logic to the all-off state.
-An internal pullup at the LATCH pin locks the CPC7592 in the all-off state following start-up until the LATCH pin is pulled down to a logic low.
+The CPC7593 uses smart logic to monitor the $V{DD}$ supply.
+Any time the $V{DD}$ is below an internally set threshold, the smart logic places the control logic to the all-off state.
+An internal pullup on the LATCH pin locks the CPC7593 in the all-off state following start-up until the LATCH pin is pulled down to a logic low.
 Prior to the assertion of a logic low at the LATCH pin, the switch control inputs must be properly conditioned.